William-Brumble/0x26B-dot-files/docker-private-registry-ui/README.md

-This installed docker registry ui into the k3s cluster.
+This installs docker registry ui into the k3s cluster.